naxo100/PISKa/Home.md

 http://www.kappalanguage.org/syntax.html

 ##Example
 Here we present a little and simple example of PISKa.
 It represent how an infection is spread in a population, with no control.
 This is a incomplete model, but it useful to understand how to implement something in PISKa.
-For a complete model visit here (PUT LINK TO A COMPLETE SIR MODEL).
+For a complete model visit the folder PISKa/simulation/ in the source code.

     #We create 2 cities, the first with volume 1 and the second with volume 2
     %compartment: 'cityA' 1